umputun/mpt/README.md

---custom.api-key      API key for the custom provider (if needed) --custom.model        Model to use (required) --custom.enabled      Enable this custom provider (default: true) --custom.max-tokens   Maximum number of tokens to generate (default: 16384) --custom.temperature  Controls randomness (0-1, higher is more random) (default: 0.7)
+--custom.api-key      API key for the custom provider (if needed) --custom.model        Model to use (required) --custom.enabled      Enable this custom provider (default: true) --custom.max-tokens   Maximum number of tokens to generate (default: 16384, 0 = use model maximum) --custom.temperature  Controls randomness (0-2, higher is more random) (default: 0.7, 0 = deterministic)
 ```

 Example: